GoogleCloudPlatform/terraformer/README.md

 From source:
 1. Run `git clone <terraformer repo> && cd terraformer/`
 2. Run `go mod download`
-3. Run `go build -v` for all providers OR build with one provider `go run build/main.go {google,aws,azure,kubernetes and etc}`
+3. Run `go build -v` for all providers OR build with one provider `go run build/main.go {google,aws,azure,kubernetes,etc}`
 4. Run ```terraform init``` against a ```versions.tf``` file to install the plugins required for your platform.
 For example, if you need plugins for the google provider, ```versions.tf``` should contain:

 ```